Rocket Science (band): 1998–2003: Welcome Aboard the 3C10 and Contact High

-Rocket Science were formed in Melbourne in June 1998 by Dave Gray (of The Hogs) on semi-acoustic bass guitar, Paul Maybury (Freeloaders) on guitar, Roman Tucker (The Martians) on lead vocals and keyboards, and Kit Warhurst (Velvet Tongue) on drums.
-The group released their debut single "Burn in Hell" in 1999.
+Rocket Science was formed in Melbourne in June 1998 by Dave Gray (of The Hogs) on semi-acoustic bass guitar, Paul Maybury (Freeloaders) on guitar, Roman Tucker (The Martians) on lead vocals and keyboards, and Kit Warhurst (Velvet Tongue) on drums.
+The group released its debut single, "Burn in Hell," in 1999.

 Their debut album, Welcome Aboard the 3C10, was issued on 1 May 2000 via Modular Recordings.
-Several tracks from their first rehearsal were used for the album.
+Several tracks from their first rehearsal were used on the album.

-Rocket Science's second album, Contact High, was released on 11 February 2002, which reached No. 60 on the ARIA Albums Chart.
+Rocket Science's second album, Contact High, was released on 11 February 2002, reaching No. 60 on the ARIA Albums Chart.
 Michael Dwyer from The Age described it as "a refinement of a unique sonic formula that read something like this: schlock-horror/weird sci-fi films plus obscure garage-punk music plus massive vintage keyboard contraption complete with theremin equals Rocket Science."
 Carmine Pascuzzi of MediaSearch opined that "[it] shows good improvement – showcasing powerful rock and electronic grooves.
-They give a genuine tilt at the rock 'n' roll styling" where the group "demonstrates a purpose and ambition in delivering some infectious tracks.
+They give a genuine tilt at the rock 'n' roll styling," where the group "demonstrates a purpose and ambition in delivering some infectious tracks.
 They are an interesting band with interesting ideas."